Localization and the link Floer homology of doubly-periodic knots: Spectral sequences for Lagrangian Floer cohomology

-An important note is that the localization map of Theorem \ref{Localization} is entirely constructed by counting pseudoholomorphic disks of varying index and by multiplication and division by powers of $\theta$.
-In particular, on $M_1^{\text{inv}}$, the localization isomorphism preserves the Alexander multigrading $(A_1,A_2)$ on th $E^{\infty}$ page, because no flowlines can pass over the missing basepoint divisors $V_{z_i}$ and $V_{w_i}$ for $0\leq i\leq n_1$, and on $M_2^{\text{inv}}$, the localization isomorphism preserves the Alexander grading $A_1$ since flowlines can pass over $V_{z_0}$ and $V_{w_0}$ but no other basepoint divisors.
-In general, however, we should expect that these isomorphisms will not preserve the data of the Maslov grading.
+Finally, the localization map of Theorem \ref{Localization} is entirely constructed by counting pseudoholomorphic disks of varying index and by multiplication and division by powers of $\theta$.
+In particular, on $M_1^{\operatorname{inv}}$, the localization isomorphism preserves the Alexander multigrading $(A_1,A_2)$ on the $E^{\infty}$ page, because no flowlines can pass over the missing basepoint divisors $V_{z_i}$ and $V_{w_i}$ for $0\leq i\leq n_1$, and on $M_2^{\operatorname{inv}}$, the localization isomorphism preserves the Alexander grading $A_1$ since flowlines can pass over $V_{z_0}$ and $V_{w_0}$ but no other basepoint divisors.
+In general, however, we should expect that the localization isomorphisms will not preserve the data of the Maslov grading.

-\section{The Geometry of the Symmetric Product}
+\section{The geometry of the symmetric product}